carcamdou/cr_grasper/README.md

         - __debug_text__ - shows text on screen to update the user

 * __Run grasper.py__
-    - Should return a list of good grasps specified by a (Position, Orientation, Joint Angle) Tuple
+    - Should return a list of good grasps specified by a (Position, Orientation, Joint Angle) Tuple.
+Also returned is the final pose of the object and the grasp quality metrics (volume and epsilson).
+At the moment, only grasps that pass the gravity check threshold are returned.

 ## __Future Work:__
 More advanced choices for grasps.
 Replacing the Eigengrasp Planner which relies on hand posture space dimensionality reduction and the Database Planner family, which relies on a huge database of pre-computed grasps to plan grasps for novel objects.
 These two can be found in Graspit!